My Shopping Cart

 Microplastics - what are they and where do they come from?

 The trouble with plastic is that over time it doesn’t biodegrade and break down, it breaks up into tiny pieces of microplastics.
 Everything from discarded and lost fishing gear to the plastic products we use every day and throw away breaks up into microplastic.
 Before we understood the problem of microplastic, microbeads were deliberately created by cosmetic companies and used as exfoliants in facial scrubs, shower gels, cosmetics and toothpaste.
 These tiny beads have also been a huge source of microplastic pollution.
-But because we now know this we can take action and find alternatives…This month the ban on the sale of products containing microbeads becomes effective in the UK which is fantastic news.
+Since many countries have now banned the sale of products containing microbeads, cosmetic companies have turned to natural alternatives that serve the same purpose, such as whole oats, jojoba, salt, ground coffee, sugar, milled apricot and walnut shells which is a big win for the environment and us too of course!

 The hidden threat of microfibers is now thought to be an even greater issue to our oceans.
 In a landmark study by Australian ecologist Dr Mark Browne, they constitute more than 85% of plastic pollution on the world’s shores.